Ameyabarve123/ProjectPortfolio/ITWS1100GroupProject/README.md

 ## Instructions
 1. Download and unzip the repository into a folder on your computer.
 Navigate until you see 3 folders and 2
    files: pagesFolder, projectDocuments, and resources, along with the 2 files index.html and README.md.
-2. Using Github Desktop, open your iit repository in VSCode (or prefered IDE).
-Inside your iit folder, create a new folder and drag and drop the 3 folders and 2 files into it.
+2. Using Github Desktop, open your prefered repository in VSCode (or prefered IDE).
+Create a new folder and drag and drop the folders and files from step 1, into this new folder.
-3. Navigate to pagesFolder, then resources, databases, and finally into sqlLoginInfo.php.
-Here, enter your phpadmin account username and password.
+3. Navigate to labs/teamPage/resources/databases/sqlLoginInfo.php.
+Here, enter your phpmyadmin account username and password.
-4. Start your Azure instance and navigate to "<YOUR FQDN>/iit/phpmyadmin".
+4. Navigate to labs/teamPage/resources.
+From here, download users.sql.
-5. Create a new database called team7.
+5. Start your virtual machine, and navigate to "/phpmyadmin".
+If using localhost, the link will be "localhost/phpmyadmin".
-6. Inside the team7 database, click import.
-Import the users.sql file within resources/databases.
+6. Create a new database called team7.
-7. Finally, in your iit website, make sure you have a link somewhere that allows users to navigate to the index.html (home page) of this website.
+7. Inside the team7 database, click import, and import the users.sql file

 Quick Note: If you are using a touch screen computer, when swiping on tutors, make sure to swipe up and right using the touchscreen.
 If your computer is not touch screen, then use your mouse/trackpad to swipe the cards.

 Thank you for choosing MentorMatch - where students meet success! 🚀